ThommesW75/Arbeitszeitanalyse/README.md

     [ ] Phase 3: Containerizing the Python application and the database using Docker.

-    [ ] Phase 4: Defining the required infrastructure as code (IaC) using Terraform.
+    [x] Phase 4: Defining the required infrastructure as code (IaC) using Terraform.

     [ ] Phase 5: Managing the application and infrastructure with configuration management tools like Ansible.

 Technologies

     Python 3

+    Terraform